Kit-27/Project-Directory/README.md

 # Project-Directory-Cody-Panthaphim

 Hello and welcome to my project directory!
-Hope you find my projects interesting.
+Each project can be found under a different branch.
+Hope you find them interesting.

-If you have any questions about anything relating to these projects, let me know.
+If you have any questions about these projects or would like to know more, let me know.

 -Cody
-CodyKitPanthaphim@gmail.om
+CodyKitPanthaphim@gmail.com